 Watch the video, How to Take Notes in Class.

-Read the Citing Sources: A Quick and Graphic Guide poster to gain advice on note taking.
+Read the APA/MLA Guidelines 7th/8th Editions: A Quick Study Digital Reference Guide to gain advice on note-taking.
 Click on the poster to enlarge it.

 Visit the INFOhio Citation Guide:

 Test your plagiarism identification skills with the Plagiarism Game.

 Review the differences between Quoting, Paraphrasing, and Summarizing to see how you can use each one in your research project.

 Read the research tips in Note Taking: The Research Process in the Digital World.
 Note these two sections:

 Read this information on paraphrasing.
 Not only do you have to take good notes, but you have to decide how you will use the information you find.

 Show what you know about plagiarism by taking this quiz.
 Your results might surprise you.

 For more information about R4S or to contact support visit http://support.infohio.org.

 |R4S by INFOhio is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.|